Every 15 Minutes

 “Dear Mom and Dad, every fifteen minutes someone in the United States dies from an alcohol related traffic collision, and today I died.
 I never had the chance to tell you…”

-The following morning, a memorial service was held at Eagle River High School.
-The entire school turned out to watch scenes from the first day’s staged collision, hear poignant letters written by parents and students about their experiences and sense of loss, and listen as APD Officer Randy Hughes shared his experiences after falling victim to a drunk driver in 2011, all designed to further illustrate the disastrous consequences and devastating effects of driving impaired.
+The following morning, a memorial service was held at South High School.
+The entire school turned out to watch scenes from the staged collision, and listen as classmates and parents shared their personal stories of losing a loved one to a drunk driver.

 Every 15 Minutes is an incredibly powerful program.
 It is an opportunity for young people to experience the tragedy and loss that can stem from making bad choices.
-For more information on the Every 15 Minutes program, go to www.every15minutes.com, review the 2010 local procedural manual, or click here to watch the 2012 Every 15 Minutes event held last year at Chugiak High school.
+For more information on the Every 15 Minutes program, go to Wikipedia, or review the 2010 local procedural manual.